aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 ## Roles

 Client
-: Application that wants to obtain an OAuth 2.0 access token on behalf of a signed-in user to an external/3rd party application's API (Resource Server below).
-In {{I-D.ietf-oauth-identity-chaining}}, this is the Client in trust domain A.
+: The application that wants to obtain an OAuth 2.0 access token on behalf of a signed-in user to an external/3rd party application's API (Resource Server below).
+In {{I-D.ietf-oauth-identity-chaining}}, this is the Client in trust domain A. This is also sometimes referred to as the "Requesting Application".

 Resource Application
-: Application that provides an OAuth 2.0 Protected Resource.
-In {{I-D.ietf-oauth-identity-chaining}}, this is the Protected Resource in trust domain B.
+: The application that provides an OAuth 2.0 Protected Resource.
+In {{I-D.ietf-oauth-identity-chaining}}, this is the Protected Resource in trust domain B. The Resource Application is made up of both an Authorization Server and a Resource Server as defined in {{Section 1.1 of RFC6749}}.

 Authorization Server (IdP)
 : The Identity Provider that is trusted by a set of applications in an organization's app ecosystem.
 In {{I-D.ietf-oauth-identity-chaining}}, this is the Authorization Server in trust domain A, which is also trusted by the Authorization Server of the Protected Resource in trust domain B.